IkarosKappler/pastebee/README.md

 ### Changelog
+* 2018-10-16
+  * Added the HIGHLIGHTJS_STYLE setting to the .env file.
+  * Added the current set of styles to the css directory.
+  * Changed the hightlightjs theme to a11y-light.
+  * Replaced the '#' comments in the .env file by ';' comments (required since php7).
+  * Terminating the app (with HTTP status 500) on .env configuration errors.
+* 2018-10-02
+  * Changed the themes: added search box styling.
+  * Implemented the basic search interface.
+  * Replaced button labels by fancy FontAwesome icons.
+  * Extended the list result by one field: created_at.
 * 2018-10-01
   * Added the BASE_URL field to the .env file (for email notification links).
   * Added the make_link function.